tijanastankovic/healthcare-ai-interoperability-system/README.md

 ## Machine Learning Model

-The ML microservice uses Logistic Regression implemented with scikit-learn.
+The ML microservice trains and compares multiple classification models using scikit-learn.

+Evaluated models:
+- Logistic Regression
+- Decision Tree
+- Random Forest
+- Support Vector Machine (SVM)

+The best-performing model is saved as `model.pkl` and used by the ML service for patient risk prediction.

 Input features:
 - Age